IronOxidizer/lemmy-lite/README.md

 0. Communicate to api exclusively in docker at 8536 (don't expose), bind/expose on port 0.0.0.0:1132/tcp->docker:1131/tcp, use nginx for routing
 0. Fix user and community links (change markdown interpretation for same-site links)
-1. Change API to use web sockets instead of http
+0. Change API to use web sockets instead of http
+1. Reimplement static gzipping exclusively at compile time
 2. Consider not supporting UTF-8 and only using ASCII characters for data size and better legacy font support.
 3. Consider switching from Maud to [Sailfish](https://github.com/Kogia-sima/sailfish/tree/master/benches) to improve performance.